BlancShon/combined/README.md

-# Medicine to do list
+# Medicine to do list's functions

 ## 1. Calendar
     + On the calendar, you can see at once what medicine to take by date.